 In contrast, and in the interests of balance, my initial foray into Lean Six Sigma and TQM (Total Quality Management) was generally welcomed by Leaders but it was roundly rejected by employees!

 Employees didn’t see these techniques as helping them because they were initially used to downsize the workforce by of reducing cost and maintaining throughput, rather than focus on increased output through efficiency improvements with the same size of team.

-Therefore, you can see why manufacturing embraced Lean Six Sigma and then went on to pioneer Kaizen (Change for the better), Kata (Process improvements) which led to an early derivatives of Flow – in the manufacturing space.
+Therefore, you can see why manufacturing embraced Lean Six Sigma and then went on to pioneer Kaizen (Change for the better), Kata (Process improvements) which led to an early derivative of Flow – in the manufacturing space.